scanabc/testdrive/index.md

 ![Flow](img/idea.png){: #w400r}
 ### Idea

 First we pick the idea together.
-You can bring your own, or your background.
-Understanding your background, we can probably suggest a goal worth pursuing.
+You can bring your own idea, or your background.
+Understanding your background, we can probably propose a goal worth pursuing.

 ### Cultivate

 Then we cultivate the idea a bit - together of course.
 Is the world ready for the idea?
 Are we missing something needed to make it happen?
 A team member?
 More detailed plan?
-Anything necessary to be comfortable that next three months will be fruitful.
+The goal is to make sure the next three months are fruitful (= fun).

-### Standalone
+### Standalone or Adoption

-After the talk there are two ways forward.
+After we've done talking there are two ways forward.
 The standalone path and the adoption path.
-In standalone path we have an idea which stands on its own feet and is worthy of an own company.
+In standalone path we together have an idea which stands on its own feet and is worthy of an own company.
+In the adoption path we have chosen an idea which fundamentally supports some of the companies already set up.

-### Adoption

-In the adoption path we have
-chosen an idea which fundamentally supports some of the companies already set up.
 The companies in our portfolio are small and cherish open culture and are happy to adopt you for a test-run.
 You will be a full member of the team, just like you would be one of them.